Honda HR-V Insurance Rates

 In order to alleviate the stress associated with shopping for insurance, let our thorough guide serve as your main point of reference.
 When you’re ready to find cheap insurance rates, be sure to enter your five-digit ZIP code to start comparing Honda HR-V car insurance policies from multiple companies.

-U.S. average insurance prices for a Honda HR-V are $1,312 every 12 months including full coverage.
-Comprehensive costs approximately $250 a year, collision costs $474, and liability coverage is $430.
-Liability-only coverage costs around $486 a year, with high-risk coverage costing around $2,850.
-Teen drivers pay the highest rates at $5,012 a year or more.
+U.S. average insurance prices for a Honda HR-V are $1,312 every 12 months for full coverage.
+Comprehensive costs approximately $250, collision insurance costs $474, and liability is $430.
+Liability-only coverage costs around $486 a year, and high-risk coverage costs around $2,850.
+Teenage drivers pay the highest rates at up to $5,012 a year.

 Average premium for full coverage: $1,312